Cherub Antiques Gallery

 Silver overlay water pitcher is an ideal size for cocktail bar function.
 The hand-chased silver overlay is an Art Nouveau design with large flowers along with vines and a vacant shield.
 Made by the Alvin silver workshop of Rhode Island, circa 1900.
 6" H., 6" W.

 Made by the Merrill Shops of New York circa 1920-30.
 The small American silver workshop was known for fine Arts & Crafts designs.
 This unusual-to-find example of a cocktail shaker from this silver studio has a hand-hammered, sterling silver top cap and strainer section.
 The heavy quality crystal shaker is hand-cut in a Greek key pattern along with cut vertical panels upon its surface.
 Merrill Shops was founded in 1893 and active to 1931.
 10 3/8" H. ***Long established as a leading specialist in finest quality period Art Deco era cocktail shakers – from classic to figural forms- Over 75 examples in our stock at all times – Many not listed on our site.***

 Stunning example!
 The wide-lobed form vase, with a crimped center, is in a deep cornflower blue.
 Four sections of Vienna- Secession-design fine silver overlay, with a distinct Dagobert Peche influence, adorn the surface.
 The flared top is completely covered in silver.
 Germany circa 1915.
 5 3/8" H.

-Lovely pair of Steuben Frederick- Carder-era candlesticks in Amethyst glass.
-The lobed baluster form, with rolled base and candle cups edges, is design number 2956 as illustrated in "The Glass of Frederick Carder," page 161; circa 1920.
-10 1/2" H.
+Lovely pair of Steuben Frederick Carder-era candlesticks in Pomona Green glass.
+The tall, baluster-form candlesticks have optic swirl bases with rolled edges.
+Optic swirl candle cups complete the elegant pair.
+Frederick Carder's original design number 6270, as illustrated in "The Glass of Frederick Carder," page 165.
+Acid stamp Steuben marks beneath.
+Circa 1920's.
+10" H.